Full story of the tanker accident that burnt several in Lagos

 Pulse wasn't able to reach the Caleb school authorities before this story was filed.

 At the scene of the accident the morning after, the Lagos State emergency management agencies and traffic management authorities, went about the task of clearing the trucks, burnt buses and cars.
 The air was still filled with carbon monoxide and black soot when Pulse arrived the scene.
-There were still few traces of blood, burnt bags and papers.
+There were still traces of blood here and there, burnt bags and papers.
 Scavengers were also on the scene, rummaging for valuables.

-In an uncompleted building, 'Area Boys' had stockpiled valuables gathered from the scene of the accident.
+In an uncompleted building, 'Area Boys' had stockpiled valuables garnered from the scene of the accident.
 They were waiting for the right buyers.

 "One man in a suit got out from his luxury jeep with a bag as the fire raged.
 He was running.
 But the fire still got to him.
 He didn't make it", Adejubu said.